Competition?

 Scientists compete with each other to small extent, and that is seen in their research publishing, which tends to share the wealth of knowledge.
 Mainly they compete personally with their lack of knowledge in some area that is profoundly interesting to them.
 Their competition with the reality of the physical universe takes the form of careful and dedicated work to discover what we need to know to advance.
 Imagine if our scientists in universities worked only in areas where they could be highly successful in the name of profit.
 That would be a disaster.

 Think about what happens in industry when the short view of the future drives management to force their scientists to focus purely on development of commercial products, instead of doing basic research to discover and create a new generation of products and types of products.
 I worked for an R&D based manufacturing company that lost its sense of identity and directed massive amounts of money to commercial ventures that were foolish in some instances and timewise inappropriate in other instances.
 They failed to properly fund basic research over many decades.
 Finally, they had no new product pipeline resulting from altogether new discoveries.
 Today they are fighting to stay solvent.
-This means that competition for money within an R&D based manufacturing corporation can destroy the corporation when marketing replaces basic R&D in importance.
+This means that competition for money within an R&D based manufacturing corporation can destroy the corporation when marketing replaces basic R&D in perceived importance.

 Now consider what would happen if local churches and community relief agencies were operated competitively.
 What percentage of collected monies would go towards advertising instead of to the needy?
 You get my point.
 The whole idea of caring for our fellow humans and giving of ourselves to help them is utterly contrary to any notion of competition.
 Competition is radically inappropriate in that environment.